General Orientation, Registration and Attendance

 Q: How do I know if I have to take the Math Placement exam?

 A: Most students have to take the math placement exam.
 For more information about Math Placement, please visit Placement Testing or contact our Student Academic Support Center at (207) 602-2443.

 Q: Are there special accommodations available for placement exams?

 A: Yes!
 If you think you need accommodations for the placement exams, please contact the Student Access Center at (207) 602-2815.

 Q: How do I sign up for housing?

 A: Housing contracts are available on our “Forms and What to Bring Section” by clicking on the Resident Student Packet.
-The first page of this packet is the housing contract with the due date and where to send it.
+The first page of the packet is the housing contract with the due date and where to send it.